daniel-werner/tracy/README.md

 ### Introduction
 Tracy is an open source fitness tracking application with the main focus on simplicity.
 It has only the basic features like visualization on map and basic analytics.
+The backend is written in Laravel framework, the frontend uses vue.js, and the analytics is created with open street maps, leafletjs, and Highcharts.

 The main goal of this application is to learn the Laravel framework.

 ### Key features